-- Chatham House Illegal logging portal - Ecuador
+- Chatham House, Illegal logging portal - Ecuador

-- ETFRN News 52: December 2010; 3.4 Forest communities and legal timber in the Ecuadorian Amazon.
-By W. Palacios and U. Malessa
+- Palacios & Malessa (2010) ETFRN News 52: December 2010; 3.4 Forest communities and legal timber in the Ecuadorian Amazon.

-- FAO Global Forest Resources Assessment 2015
+- FAO (2020) Global Forest Resources Assessment

 - Fordaq - timber trade network

 - Forest Legality Initiative, Risk tool - Ecuador

 - ITC (International Trade Center) using UN Comtrade statistics

 - ITTO (2011) Status of tropical forest management 2011 – Ecuador

 - ITTO (2019) Review and Assessment of the World Timber Situation

 - Oliver R. (2013), Evaluation and scoping of EU timber importers and imports from South America.
 TRAFFIC International